divyyyaaaa/voting-system-blockchain/README.md

  Feature                Why It Matters

- Decentralization       Removes single point of control.
+ Decentralization:       Removes single point of control.
- Transparency           Public, verifiable vote ledger.
+ Transparency:           Public, verifiable vote ledger.
- Immutability           Votes can’t be changed or deleted.
+ Immutability:           Votes can’t be changed or deleted.
- One-Vote Logic         Smart contract restricts duplicate voting.
+ One-Vote Logic:         Smart contract restricts duplicate voting.
- Auditability           Results visible and verifiable in real time.
+ Auditability:           Results visible and verifiable in real time.
- Trustless Environment  Trust is coded into the protocol, not a central authority.
+ Trustless Environment:  Trust is coded into the protocol, not a central authority.

  ✅ Smart Contract File